CSEN-SCU/Hi-Five/README.md

 **UNLIKE** Airbuds Widget
 **OUR PRODUCT** allows users to select what songs their friends see, allowing for more accurate sharing of songs

-## Primary User Segmenation
+## User Stories
- - Music Listeners
- - DJs
  - Young Adults
- - Influencers

-## Main User Stories
    - As a young adult, I want to use an intuitive user interface to interact with the other parts of the application, so that I can easily use all functionality.
+ - Music Listeners
    - As a casual music listener, I want to listen to and discover new music, so that I can diversify the genres and songs that I listen to on a day to day basis.
    - As a casual music listener, I want to find out more the listening habits of my coworkers, family members, and old friends, so that I can bond with them
+ - Influencers
+ - DJs
    - As a DJ, I want to add my liked friends songs to a playlist so I can use them in my Spotify library, because I don't want to lose the songs that I liked.

 ## Design Considerations
 Designing a user-centric application requires deep insight into how users can esaily interact with all of the elements that we would like to add to our applicaiton.
 We wanted to highlight some of the  considerations that were taken into account: